-- (ii) Management uses its best judgement in estimating the fair value of its financial instruments.
+- (i) Short-term financial assets and liabilities are stated at carrying value which is approximately equal to their fair value. - (ii) Management uses its best judgement in estimating the fair value of its financial instruments.
 However, there are inherent limitations in any estimation technique.
 Therefore, for substantially all financial instruments, the fair value estimates presented above are not necessarily indicative of the amounts that the Company could have realised or paid in sale transactions as of respective dates.
-As such, fair value of financial instruments subsequent to the reporting dates may be different from the amounts reported at each reporting date. - (iii) There have been no transfers between Level 1, Level 2 and Level 3 during the period ended March 31, 2023 and March 31, 2022
+As such, fair value of financial instruments subsequent to the reporting dates may be different from the amounts reported at each reporting date. - (iii) There have been no transfers between Level 1, Level 2 and Level 3 during the period ended March 31, 2025 and March 31, 2024